 Determining the Need to Use Adulticide

-- Adulticide Product
+Adulticide Product

 Do Not Spray

-If you do not want your home sprayed, you must fill out a Do Not Spray form yearly, which you can complete by clicking the link below and filling out a form on the Franklin County Public Health’s website.
+If you do not want your home sprayed, you must fill out a Do Not Spray form annually, which you can complete by clicking the link below and filling out a form on the Franklin County Public Health’s website.
 This request will take effect five business days after its receipt.

 Help Eliminate Mosquitoes in Your Yard